 Easing anxieties for first-time homebuyers

 Buying a home for the first time is a life-changing event.
-Consequently, a great deal of time, energy and emotion gets poured into the process.
-Here’s some advice to help any first-time homebuyer feel secure and supported.
+Consequently, a great deal of time, energy and emotion gets poured into the process, creating plenty of home buying anxiety.
+Here’s some advice to help any first-time homebuyer feel secure and supported while dealing with the stress of buying a house.

 Don’t dread that down payment